 Talking about the shape, this dress is quite simple.
 Deep V-neck and back and festival type sleeves.
 Navy blue lace on the waist with an elastic band on the back.
 Long and flattering skirt.

 I always loved the result and I hope you also enjoy having a look at it!
+You can find some other Reworked Vintage Treasures here!

 Thank you for reading and see you soon!